Wolves Select Edwards With No. 1 Pick in Delayed NBA Draft

 Some moments triggered deeper emotions.
 Okongwu, taken No. 6 by Atlanta, recalled his older brother, Nnamdi, who died after a skateboarding accident in 2014.

-Toppin, the national player of the year last season at Dayton, struggled to speak after the New York Knicks took him at No. 8, bringing the Brooklyn-born forward to his hometown.
+Toppin, the national player of the year last season at Dayton, struggled to speak after New York took him at No. 8, bringing the Brooklyn-born forward to his hometown.

 “I’m from New York, that’s why it’s important,” Toppin said.
 “Me repping my city, it’s amazing.”